yolo-sh/hetzner-cloud-provider/README.md

   yolo hetzner init <repository>

-Once initialized, you may want to connect it using the command:
+Once initialized, you may want to connect to it using the command:

   yolo hetzner edit <repository>